|Overall Rating||Liked it!|

 Skidded Turns: Not ideal and it is very close to camber.
 Not really for intermediate riders unless you want to learn as us old farts did on full camber.

 Speed: For the flex, the Salomon Speedway really does well.
 The base is very fast and keeps its speed and the board is much damper than you would think for its flex.

 Uneven Terrain: Some Salomon boards can have tech in them that makes the board pop super well but it comes at the expense of holding up in the messy snow.
 In bumps, it can turn well enough but it didn’t have that cheetah like feeling.
 The Salomon Speedway wasn’t bad in uneven snow but it isn’t the best when it comes to all day riding.

 Powder: So there isn’t much going on in terms of providing easy directional float but it isn’t bad.
 Set all the way back at a 22″ stance width you can get 5.25″ back on board which isn’t a lot for a freeride board but it is more than most all-mountain rides we come across.
-The flat helps mellow out the boards need to point down so it isn’t a cartwheeler/over the handle bars kind of ride or anything like that but it doesn’t have that super easy float like a lot of boards with more prominent early rise in the nose do.
+The flat helps mellow out the boards need to point down so it isn’t a cartwheel/over the handlebars kind of ride or anything like that but it doesn’t have that super easy float like a lot of boards with more prominent early rise in the nose do.
 It’s better than full camber though.

 Switch: doable but not what you get this board for.